-To upgrade the Safeguard Authentication Services Windows components
+To install the Safeguard Authentication Services Windows components

-1. From the Safeguard Authentication Services Autorun Setup tab, click Safeguard Authentication Services to launch the Setup wizard.
+- 1. From the Autorun Setup tab, click Safeguard Authentication Services to launch the setup wizard. - 2.
+In the Software License Agreement dialog, accept the terms of the End User License Agreement and click Install.